rweickelt/qst/doc/language.rst

     Free form text string.
 See also http://doc.qt.io/qt-5/qml-string.html

+..  cpp:type:: stringlist

+    An array of strings.
+See also http://doc.qt.io/qt-5/qml-var.html

 ..  cpp:type:: var

     Generic property type.
-Can hold any other data type, but usually used for objects only.
+Can hold any data type, but usually used for objects and arrays.
 See also http://doc.qt.io/qt-5/qml-var.html